Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 Oktober 2025 12.29.17 UTC
+- WIB: Selasa, 28 Oktober 2025 13.41.39 UTC
-- WITA: Selasa, 28 Oktober 2025 13.29.17 UTC
+- WITA: Selasa, 28 Oktober 2025 14.41.39 UTC
-- WIT: Selasa, 28 Oktober 2025 14.29.17 UTC
+- WIT: Selasa, 28 Oktober 2025 15.41.39 UTC

 Kutipan Inspiratif:
-"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: success
+Kategori: inspirational